m5c/Polyglot/README.md

    * Option to reveal solution
    * Option to verify a submitted solution
    * Button to go back to Landing page
- * Add a new card page
-   * Card form with two lines
-     * Statement in native language (revealed)
-     * Statement in foreign language (concealed)
-   * Submit button
-   * Button to go back to Landing page

 ### REST-API